platformsh/platformsh-docs/docs/src/create-apps/flexible-resources.md

 you can set the resources to be more flexible.
 This allows you to free up CPU from less-CPU-intensive containers so that other containers can increase in size and use the available memory.

+{{< note title="Example" >}}

+If you have a Medium plan, your project is allocated 2&nbsp;vCPU and 3&nbsp;GB RAM.
+If you upgrade this to a high-memory Medium plan, the RAM limit rises to 4&nbsp;GB.

+If you have the same setup as the previous example, your Django app is allocated 1.2&nbsp;CPU and your database is allocated 0.75&nbsp;CPU.
+This means you're using 1.95&nbsp;CPU of your total 2&nbsp;vCPU.
+You don't have CPU resources to spare.

+If you upgrade to a high-memory Medium plan, you don't see a change in container size.
+The containers don't have room to grow to the next size.
+Define `resources` for your Django app to free up resources for your database.

+{{< /note >}}

 ## Use flexible resources